graphql/graphql-scalars/CONTRIBUTING.md

 The goal of the GraphQL Scalars project is to provide a directory of GraphQL Custom Scalar specifications, contributed by the community.
-Contributed specifications will be hosted on a GraphQL Foundation owned domain, which can be referenced with the built-in `@specifiedBy` GraphQL directive.
+Contributed specifications will be hosted on a GraphQL Foundation owned domain https://scalars.graphql.org, which can be referenced with the built-in `@specifiedBy` GraphQL directive.

 GraphQL Custom Scalar specifications are language agnostic and thus can be used